Eubuleus: In art

 In visual representations, Eubuleus resembles Iacchos.
 Both are often depicted with a "dreamy" or "mystical" expression, and long hair styled in a particular manner.
 Both figures can also be represented as torchbearers.
 Eubuleus is sometimes identified as one of the figures on the so-called Regina Vasorum ("Queen of Vases"), a mid-4th-century BC hydria from Cumae that depicts various figures from Eleusinian myth.

 A sculptural head most often attributed to the Athenian artist Praxiteles has sometimes been identified as Eubuleus.
 Uncovered by archaeologists in 1883 in the Ploutonion of Eleusis, it may instead represent Triptolemus.
 Alternatively, the head could be an idealized portrait of the type frequently made of Alexander, perhaps of Demetrius Poliorcetes, as it agrees in respects with Plutarch's description.
 The identification as Eubuleus is based on comparisons with other sculptural heads that have the name inscribed, and the presence of the name on a base found separately but also within the Eleusinian Ploutonion.

+Eubuleus is also identified as the youthful figure holding a torch on the right side of the fragmentary Lacrateides Relief, a second-century BC votive relief found in Eleusis.
+The Hellenistic marble relief is probably the earliest artistic appearance of Eubuleus.